Do some of your teeth have small discoloration spots? Are minor chips, cracks, or gaps in your teeth making you more susceptible to dental decay?

 Porcelain veneers are thin pieces of porcelain, custom-made to improve the appearance of your smile.
-This cosmetic treatment provides strength and resilience to improve the shape, size and color of your teeth.
+This cosmetic treatment provides strength and resilience to improve the shape, size, and color of your teeth.
 Porcelain veneers are applied by removing a small amount of the original enamel.
 This allows the veneer to properly fit within the mouth and provides a more natural result.

 Veneers resist stains from coffee, tea, and smoking.
 Veneers can also make even the darkest teeth appear bright and white.
 However, because enamel must be removed to place a veneer, this is not considered a reversible treatment.
 Adjustments can be made but you will not be able to return to the original condition of the tooth.

 Dental bonding is a popular, less-expensive cosmetic treatment.
 Tooth bonding uses a high-density, composite resin and porcelain to perfectly match original teeth.
-Cosmetic bonding requires your tooth to be strategically scratched so that the resign can properly adhere.
+Cosmetic bonding requires your tooth to be strategically scratched so that the resin can properly adhere.
 When Dr. Trinkner applies the resin, it will be molded and hardened to fill in cracks or chips present in your teeth.
 This custom color-matched resin is virtually indistinguishable from your natural tooth enamel.

 Cosmetic bonding can be used in many ways but works best for repairing damaged teeth.
 Tooth bonding is a quick treatment for a long-lasting smile.
-Unlike veneers, the composite resin can be stained over time from coffee, tea and smoking.
+Unlike veneers, the composite resin can be stained over time from coffee, tea, and smoking.
 While this treatment is less expensive than veneers, tooth bonding will only last around 10 years, while veneers can last up to 20 years with good oral hygiene and dental care.

 Every smile is unique.
 Both porcelain veneers and tooth bonding are great cosmetic treatments that can enhance your smile and improve your dental health.
-After discussing your cosmetic desires, goals and budget, Dr. Trinkner will recommend which treatment is best for you.
+After discussing your cosmetic desires, goals, and budget, Dr. Trinkner will recommend which treatment is best for you.

 Dental Bonding FAQs